Sure Dividend

 Competitive Advantages & Recession Performance

-One way REITs establish a competitive advantage is through investing in the highest-quality portfolios.
-Realty Income has done this by building a broadly diversified portfolio of well-located real estate with many high-quality tenants.
+REITs establish a competitive advantage by investing in the highest-quality portfolios.
+Realty Income has built a broadly diversified portfolio of well-located real estate with many high-quality tenants.

 Realty Income also benefits from a favorable economic backdrop, with high occupancy rates and the ability to raise rents over time.

 Another – and perhaps the most prominent – competitive advantage for Realty Income is its extremely strong balance sheet.
-With a credit rating of A- from Standard & Poor’s – which is solidly investment-grade and a high rating for a REIT – it is able to unlock value in significant acquisitions simply through refinancing the existing debt on the properties it acquires at considerably lower interest rates.
+With a credit rating of A- from Standard & Poor’s – solidly investment-grade and a high rating for a REIT – it can unlock value in significant acquisitions simply by refinancing the existing debt on the properties it acquires at considerably lower interest rates.

 As a result, it is able to profitably invest in high-quality assets that many of its competitors could not.
-This gives it the ability to build a more robust portfolio while also having more growth levers available to it, generating superior risk-adjusted returns for shareholders.
+This allows it to build a more robust portfolio while having more growth levers available to it, generating superior risk-adjusted returns for shareholders.

 History shows that these competitive strengths allow Realty Income to outperform well during the worst of economic recessions.
 For example, its FFO per share during the Great Recession (from 2007-2009) grew at an annualized rate of 2.1%, and its occupancy remained highly resilient throughout the entire period.